MATHS AT THE GROVE SCHOOL

 Fundraising for Residential in Year 6

-Children take charge in raising money to fund their Year 6 residential, making piggy banks and organising various events to raise lots of money; through this they are learning the real value of money and what it can buy, whilst keeping track of that ever-increasing total!
+Children take charge in raising money, making piggy banks and organising various events to raise lots of money; through this they are learning the real value of money and what it can buy, whilst keeping track of that ever-increasing total!

 Fun Maths Games for Learning Times Tables